3 options: Solid On-site sand/finish, Solid Prefinished, or Engineered Hardwood

 Solid Hardwood has many benefits in the right applications.
 It provides a sophisticated aesthetic in homes and offices, conveying a sense of warmth.
 Hardwood is also an environmentally-friendly flooring choice, meaning the flooring underneath your feet came from a tree in the forest.
 And because wood has natural insulating properties, it also provides a literal sense of warmth.

-Most Solid Hardwood for on-site sand/finish is 3/4" thick and can be sanded/refinished a number of times over its life, which, when properly maintained on a carefully trafficked floor, means decades, at the least.
+Most Solid Hardwood for on-site sand/finish applications is 3/4" thick and can be sanded/refinished a number of times over its life, which, when properly maintained on a carefully trafficked floor, means decades, at the least.
 Some Hardwood floors have lasted over 100 years.
 Species available today include the ever-popular White Oak, Red Oak, White Northern Maple, Hickory, and Brazilian Cherry.
 Another benefit of choosing Solid On-site sand/finish is getting to personalize your stain selection with our installer (exception: Maple and Brazilian Cherry, which by species, do not take a stain - therefore will have a clear finish).
 There are many stain colors available.

 Disclaimer: Solid Hardwood should not be installed in bathrooms, basements, or utility rooms due to the high-potential for significant water or moisture.
 But otherwise, Solid Hardwood is practically a green light for any other room in the house (bedroom, hallway, entry, living, dining, kitchen, family, bonus, etc.).